bloominstituteoftechnology/Data-Structures/Data_Structures_Questions.md

 ## Queue

 1. What is the runtime complexity of `enqueue`?
+  This should be O(1) since there is only ever 1 operation happening the input.

 2. What is the runtime complexity of `dequeue`?
+  This should be O(1) since there is only ever 1 operation happening to remove an item.

 3. What is the runtime complexity of `len`?
+  Since the length is being changed everytime something happens to the stack/queue, the runtime should be O(1) since it's just retrieving an int.

 ## Binary Search Tree